-The carrying amounts of receivables and accounts and notes payable approximate their fair values due to the short-term nature of these financial instruments.
-As of December 31, 2013 and 2012, the fair value of the Company's money market funds was \$390,981 and \$1,705,989, respectively.
+The carrying amounts of receivables and payables approximate their fair values due to the short-term nature of these financial instruments.
+As of December 31, 2014 and 2013, the fair value of the Company's money market funds was \$187 and \$390,981, respectively.